liamwalsh1980/Milestone-Project-1/README.md

 * Media queries - about page (about.html)

-    - The font size, height and width has been adjusted to fit on smaller screens for the factsheet.
+    - The font size, height and width has been adjusted to fit on smaller screens for the factsheet and media clips.
     - The 'useful links' logos needed to be reduced in size and re-positioned to fit on smaller screens.
 A long with this the sub header above these logos also had to be adjusted in size to keep in preportion with the logos.
     - The Subscribe button needed to be adjusted in size for both small screens and large screens.
 Again this was to keep in preportion with everything else on the page.
     - The media clips have been repositioned side by side the factsheet for devices from laptop size screens upwards.
 On tablet one media clip is next to the factsheet and the second media clip is below the factsheet.
 On mobile screen sizes the media clips sit below each other and below the factsheet to give the best UX possible.